mariannazhang/PowerPoint-auto-coding/readme.md

 # Getting started
-In the same directory as your stimuli:
-1. Create an empty data.xlsx file.
+1. In the same directory as your stimuli, create an empty data.xlsx file.

-In PowerPoint:
-2. Add the Developer menu to your ribbon.
+2. Open PowerPoint.
+Add the Developer menu to your ribbon.
 Home > Options > Customize Ribbon > Scroll down and check "Developer".
 Under Developer menu, click "Macro Security" to make sure macros are enabled.
 3. If you are using the measures_buttonName series of macros, set object names in PowerPoint via Selection Pane: Home > Editing > Select > Selection Pane.
 Double click an object in the Selection Pane to edit its name.
 4. Link your objects to whatever macros you want to use.
 Insert > Link or Action > Run a macro > select your macro.
 There's no easy to way to see at a glance if your macro is linked, besides trying to reinsert macro link, so be careful about this!
-* Note: if you rename a macro, you'll need to relink the buttons that used to reference that macro to that macro.

-In VBA (PowerPoint > Developer > Visual Basic)
-5. In the left-hand Project Manager sidebar, click "Module 1" to bring up the main code, and customize the setup macro as desired.
+5. Now open VBA (Developer menu > Visual Basic).
+In the left-hand Project Manager sidebar, click "Module 1" to bring up the main code, and customize the setup macro as desired.
 6. In the left-hand Project Manager sidebar, click "UserForm" to customize the userform associated with setup.
 7. If you are on a Mac, edit the filepath in the SaveToExcel macro to Mac filepath syntax.